rexxars/sse-broadcast-benchmark/README.md

 If you're doing a new implementation, create a folder named after the language you're writing it in, and if using some specific framework, append it to the name (eg. `node.js-express`).

+Also, make sure you include a `README.md`.
+It should explain:

+  - How to install any dependencies you might need
+  - How to run it
+  - A list of contributors

 ## License

 All code in this repository is MIT-licensed.
 See `LICENSE`.